As a certified HubSpot partner, I run into one of these two scenarios all the time.

 Here are my 9 Honest Reasons Why HubSpot Doesn't Work.

 1. You Did Not Set Proper Expectations For HubSpot

-Maybe you bought HubSpot direct, and like many people, you drank the orange kool-aid.
+Maybe you bought HubSpot directly, and like many people, you drank the orange Kool-Aid.

 Everything you were sold sounded fantastic, so you signed on the dotted line.
 Now when you log into HubSpot, you are like a deer in the headlights, and you have zero idea what the hell you are doing.
 It happens.
 It happens a lot.